nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 We sticked to **Alternative 1** which was the easier option for implementation.
 We are only targeting one university as of now, so it is a good assumption that school related information such as `MatricCard`, `Email` and `Course` are unique so the pros in **Alternative 2** may be less relevant in UNite.

 <div style="page-break-after: always;"></div>

+**Aspect: Optional `Telegram`, `Course` and `MatricCard` fields** <br>
+These fields are set as optional.
+When users choose not to key in these fields, it will be set to a default value of an empty String "". <br>
+The regex of these three classes has been modified to accept the empty String "" as a valid input command, but internally any `Telegram`, `Course` and `MatricCard` with value of "" means that the field is left blank and unfilled.

 ### Filter feature